Hammon first woman to coach NBA team; Lakers beat Spurs

 -

-Becky Hammon becomes first woman to serve as head coach during a regular season NBA game
+Spurs’ Becky Hammon becomes first woman to coach NBA team during regular season game